A throwback to the GLAMOUR DAYS OF FLYING & Why a new generation of women WORK TO TRAVEL!

 At this point, I also knew that motherhood would also weigh heavily on my career decisions in my 30s.
 In the end, this is what helped me to set new goals, which shaped my next career move.
 Setting my sights on the sky, I took the leap, intending flying to be a gap year interest.
 Four years later, I’m still working as a Flight Attendant and funnily enough I’ve never looked back!

-In the 1950’s my career would have been over by now as air hostesses were forced to retire at 32!
+Yet, ironically, in the 1950’s my career would have been over by now as air hostesses were forced to retire at 32!

 During the 50’s it was a pre-requisite that stewardesses were not married.
 So many stewardesses would leave their jobs after finding love, to become a wife and start a family.
 In truth, this is still something that weighs heavily on my mind.
 Ironically I left my corporate job, worried that I would never meet someone whilst chained to my work desk!